-A no-cost extension allows the primary investigator and others working on a sponsored project to continue work on the project beyond the project’s end date, as long as they incur no additional costs.
-No-cost extensions help to ensure that all sponsored project activities can be completed.
-No-cost extensions should not be requested for the sole purpose of expending the remaining unencumbered funds.
+A no-cost extension allows work to continue on a project beyond the project’s end date as long as the project does not need additional funding from the sponsor.
+No-cost extensions help to ensure all sponsored project activities can be completed.
+No-cost extensions should not be requested for the sole purpose of expending remaining unencumbered funds.

 It is important to be familiar with the award’s terms and conditions regarding no-cost extensions.
 Sponsors may require that a request for extension be submitted well in advance of the project end date.

 Most sponsors require a no-cost extension request be submitted by your SAM administrator.
 Some agencies, including the National Science Foundation (NSF) and the National Institutes of Health (NIH) allow for one grantee-approved no-cost extension.
 Additional extensions require agency approval.
 For all projects, review the terms and conditions of your award for information regarding no-cost extensions.
 Requests for no-cost extensions should be initiated by the PI/PD and/or the associated departmental business administrator.
 All no-cost extension requests should be submitted as a Post-Award Action in USCeRA .
 Your USCeRA request must include a proposed end date for the project and a justification for the extension.
 Please upload your justification as a PDF document.
 Your SAM administrator will prepare and submit the request for the no-cost extension to the sponsor.
 Upon receipt of approval by the sponsor, SAM will extend the project.

 - NSF No-Cost Extension Requests: The request has to be submitted by your SAM administrator.
 The PI can initiate the

 request in Research.gov, under Awards & Reporting > Notifications & Requests.
 NSF will not approve requests

 if the award balance is zero.
 Refer to the current version of the NSF Proposal & Award

 Policies & Procedures Guide for additional information.
 No-cost extensions should